Feedback Insertion-Deletion Codes: Introduction

-Another type of deletion errors is \textit{random} deletions.
-In this model, the channel deletes each bit independently with probability $\tau$ and the receiver has to guess the message sent with high probability.
-The first results for random deletions have been obtained by Gallager~\cite{gallager1961sequential} and Zigangirov~\cite{zigangirov1969sequential}, who proved that for $\tau<\frac{1}{2}$, a code can have exponentially many codewords.
-After that, some results concerning limitations of codes tackling random deletions have been obtained in numerous papers~\cite{drinea2007improved, diggavi2001transmission, kanoria2013optimal, rahmati2013improvement,cheraghchi2018capacity}.
-In particular, it is known for any error probability $\tau<1$, there exist codes with positive rate capable of correcting random deletions.
-We refer the reader to~\cite{cheraghchi2020overview} for a good survey on the known techniques.
-Other types of errors which are between adversarial and random deletions have been discussed in~\cite{guruswami2018coding}.

-It is clear that noiseless \textit{feedback} between sender and receiver can potentially increase the maximal rate of a code with fractional error correction capability $\tau$.
-Thereby, feedback insertion-deletion coding with random errors has been introduced in~\cite{wang2005capacity} by Wang and Lee.
-It was suggested to consider a queue into which encoded symbols are entering, waiting to be transmitted by the channel.
-In such a channel, four different events may occur: i) the next queued bit is deleted, ii) an extra bit is inserted, iii) the next queued bit is transmitted, and iv) the next queued bit is bit-flipped.
-The channel is then specified by the probabilities for each of the aforementioned events.

-A feedback model with adversarial substitutions has been investigated in the paper~\cite{berlekamp1964block} by Berlekamp.
-In this setting a binary channel which can flip at most a fraction $\tau$ symbols within a block.
-Additionally after transmitting each symbol the sender gets notification about which symbol has been received by utilizing a noiseless feedback channel.
-Therefore, before sending the next symbol he is able to adjust his encoding strategy according to the previously received symbols.
-The maximal asymptotic rate in a feedback code for this channel has been completely characterized by~Berlekamp~\cite{berlekamp1964block} and Zigangirov~\cite{zigangirov1976number}.
-Interestingly, their results show that the rate is positive for $\tau<1/3$.
+\textit{Noiseless feedback} between sender and receiver can potentially increase the maximal rate of a code with fractional error correction capability $\tau$.
+A feedback model with adversarial substitutions was investigated in the paper~\cite{berlekamp1964block} by Berlekamp.
+In this setting a binary channel can flip at most a fraction of $\tau$ symbols within a block.
+Additionally after each symbol transmission the sender gets notification about which symbol has been received by utilizing a noiseless feedback channel.
+Therefore, before sending the next symbol the encoder is able to adjust the encoding strategy according to the previously received symbols.
+The maximal asymptotic rate of a feedback code for this channel has been completely characterized by~Berlekamp~\cite{berlekamp1964block} and Zigangirov~\cite{zigangirov1976number}.
+Interestingly, their results show that the maximal asymptotic rate is positive for $\tau<1/3$.